 Insect sprays use DEET or picardin as the active ingredient to keep the mosquitoes at bay.
 Anything with DEET is super effective but concentrations above 30 per cent are not kid-friendly and can lead to health complications.
 We’re fans of RID, a repellent that uses the right amount of DEET, that has a good range for kids available as a spray or roll-on.
 It protects against mozzies for six hours, contains fewer chemicals and is alcohol-free.
 You can stock up on it at IMC.
 Alternatively, try out Sawyer – it contains picardin as an active ingredient.

 TIP: When applying repellent, spray first on your hands and rub it in.
 Use sparingly on kids’ hands as they’re more likely to stick their hands in their eyes and mouths.

 Rub it in

-Aerosol cans are still something of an environmental menace so if you’re ditching the sprays, try out mozzie lotions instead.
+Want to be more environmentally friendly?
+Though aerosol cans are effective, they’re still something of an environmental menace.
+So if you’re thinking of ditching the sprays, try out mozzie lotions instead.
 ING Organic has a range of USDA certified organic products suitable for babies three months and up.
 Made from natural ingredients (no DEET!), the Baby Organic Mozzie Clear Lotion is a citronella lotion mixed with lavender and lemongrass oil.
 The effects last three to four hours and can be applied on every part of the body, even the face.
 For adults, we prefer something a little hardier – Enprotec, also known as army repellent.
 It’s a clear gel that contains 20% DEET and it actually melts insects.
 We don’t need to tell you, keep out of reach of children!